VirtoCommerce/vc-module-catalog/README.md

 The Catalog module presents the ability to add items to your e-commerce store.
 It can be electronics, groceries, digital content or anything else.
 Items can be grouped into categories and catalogs.
 The item grouping is individual depending on the stock size, item types, vendors, etc.

+The Catalog Module supports two types of catalogs- physical catalogs and virtual catalogs.

 ### Common Catalogs

 A (common) catalog is defined as a list of items or services that a company showcases online.
 Physically the catalog is a collection of items, which can be grouped into categories.
 An item can be assigned to only one category or be direct child of a catalog without any category.